-Peters, a Republican, was the representative for Kansas's 7th congressional district from 1889 to 1891.
+Peters was the representative for Kansas’s 7th congressional district and was a Republican.
+He served from 1889 to 1891.

 From Dec 1883 to Mar 1891, Peters missed 421 of 1,547 roll call votes, which is 27.2%.
 This is better than the median of 33.9% among the lifetime records of representatives serving in Mar 1891.
 The chart below reports missed votes over time.

 |Dec 1890-Mar 1891||173||67||38.7%||65th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information